-With respect to reads, contrary to assumptions established by tertiary storage, we found that both the water and historical corpora were quite active.
+With respect to reads, contrary to assumptions established by tertiary storage, we found that both the WATER and HISTORICAL corpora were quite active.
 While user requested reads were relatively rare, data management tasks, indexing requests, and the inevitable migration of long-term data, make the "read-maybe" pattern patently false; all content is eventually read, and it is often read en masse.
-This could severely impact the effectiveness of system designs that rely on low read-rates.
-For example, systems that rely on spun down disks for power savings may overestimate the cost savings they can deliver [28, 37], unless accesses can be tightly controlled and scheduled.
+With our additional observation of largely unpredictable user reads, this could severely impact the effectiveness of system designs that rely on low read-rates.
+For example, systems that rely on spun down disks for power savings may overestimate the cost savings they can deliver [Pinheiro and Bianchini 2004; Storer et al. 2008], unless accesses can be tightly controlled and scheduled.

 Further, our results suggest a potential danger in optimizing for the wrong operations.
-In the water trace, the vast majority of total accesses were from a few largescale requests-such as Google crawls-with the remainder originating from user accesses that often only retrieve a single record.
+In the WATER trace, the vast majority of total accesses were from a few large-scale requests, such as Google crawls, with the remainder originating from user accesses that often only retrieve a single record.
 We argue, however, that these small numbers of user requests are latency sensitive, and critical to the users' perception of effective, long-term storage.

 Within these critical user sessions, we found that there were a few favored content types, and the same data was often requested multiple times within a single session.
 Across sessions, however, it was much more difficult to identify popular content.
-Thus, aside from assisting with the re-retrieval problem, strategies that rely on migrating popular data may be ineffective at best, and harmful at worst [28, 47]; in a disk spin-down scenario, such movement could incur additional energy penalties for little or no benefit.
+Thus, aside from assisting with the re-retrieval problem, strategies that rely on migrating popular data may be ineffective at best, and harmful at worst [Pinheiro and Bianchini 2004; Zhu et al. 2005]; in a disk spin-down scenario, such movement could incur additional energy penalties for little or no benefit.
 Depending on the scale, this may also make the use of tape-based architectures, and those based upon immutable media types significantly less efficient.

 It is important, however, not to downplay the importance of bulk accesses, since they dominate an archive's workload.
-Recall that we observed integrity checking accounting for 99% of read accesses in our analysis of the historical sketch.
+Recall that we observed integrity checking accounting for 99% of read accesses in our analysis of the HISTORICAL sketch.
 The disparity in large and small access properties suggests that current archive interfaces are insufficient.
 Since our data suggests that these large-scale accesses are often latency-insensitive administrative processes, we propose an asynchronous batch interface for large requests as a complement to the traditional single record interface.
 The benefit to the system is that such a request would provide full a priori knowledge of the records in the requests, allowing the archive to optimize its resource scheduling most effectively.

 Such an interface would allow a client to specify the set of records desired, a schedule of when it needs the requests fulfilled by, and a means to alert the client when the request is complete.
 For writing, this could be useful for data management functions: we observed that public content archives provide anonymous read access, but writes came from the system itself.
-In the case of external indexing services, such an interface could help shift the large-scale requests from appearing parasitic at an energy cost and workload spike standpoint, to a more symbiotic relationship; the indexing service receives the data, and the archive can efficiently provide the means for users to find it.
+In the case of external indexing services, such an interface could help shift the large-scale requests from appearing parasitic at an energy cost and workload spike standpoint, to a more symbiotic relationship in which the indexing service receives the data, and the archive can efficiently provide the means for users to find it.
 To prevent pathological use of the traditional, single-record access interface, archives could utilize strategies such as throttling or retrieval caps.

-5.2 Understanding Corpus Behavior
+5.2.
+Understanding Corpus Behavior